One week in Sicily: The perfect Sicily itinerary

 Day 1: Palermo

-What better way to start your 7 days in Sicily than by exploring its vibrant capital!
-Palermo is a city that’s characterized by a fascinating mix of cultures which is clearly reflected in its architecture and cuisine.
+What better way to start your 7 days in Sicily than by exploring its vibrant capital?
+Palermo is a city characterized by a fascinating mix of cultures, which is clearly reflected in its architecture and cuisine.

-After that, wander through the loud, colorful and centuries-old Ballaro street market to get a glimpse of the authentic Sicilian lifestyle and buy some fresh local produce.
+Another must-have experience in Palermo is to wander through its loud, colorful and centuries-old Ballaro street market to get a glimpse of the authentic Sicilian life and buy some fresh local produce.

-When the night falls, head to one of the charming outdoor restaurants (I recommend Antica Focacceria San Francesco) and enjoy fresh seafood while listening to live music performances.
+When the night falls, head to one of the charming outdoor restaurants and enjoy fresh seafood while listening to live music performances.
+We had dinner at Antica Focacceria San Francesco and really enjoyed it.

-The main sights in Palermo can easily be reached on foot if you’re willing to walk a few kilometers, so there’s no need to rent a car for the first day.
-If you don’t feel like walking, you can take this hop-on hop-off bus tour that stops at all the main sights.
+The main sights in Palermo can easily be reached on foot, so there’s no need to rent a car for the first day.

 In case you prefer to explore the city on a guided tour, check out these options below: